hargup/intern_diary_2016/notes_from_mailing_list.md

     * Ian Hickson called the proposal unethical.
     * Glenn Adams objected to linking EME to issue 171 which talked about adding ways to pass arbitary parameters to audio and video tags.
-Glenn ratter proposes to have generic exchange mechanism which are not specifically related to encrypted content.
+Glenn rather proposes to have generic exchange mechanism which are not specifically related to encrypted content.
 He criticizes not supporting params.
     * A lot of talk there after is about comparison with `<object>` in a purely techinical sense.
     * Chris Pearce questions the possibility of implementing content protection in a FOSS browser.
+[70]
     * Eric Carlson said EME proposal is workable.
+[69]
     * Tab Atkins [2] points out that the sole purpose of EME is DRM, he said DRM is "technically impossible and practically useless, imposing unnecessary costs on legitimate users while doing nothing whatsoever to